10mm vs. 9mm: Stopping Power, Recoil, and Best Use Cases

 Cost and Availability

-Furthermore, a 10mm handgun is going to be a bit more expensive than a 9mm version.
-This is due to the fact that 10mm frames need to be beefed up a bit to handle the added abuse the 10mm cartridge imparts on the firearm.
+A 10mm handgun will be a bit more expensive than the 9mm version.
+This is because 10mm frames need to be beefed up a bit to handle the added abuse of the powerful 10 mm.

-As we discussed earlier in the article, the defining ballistic difference between 9mm and 10mm is the massive amount of kinetic energy that 10mm packs in each round.
+As we discussed earlier, the defining ballistic difference between 9mm and 10mm is the massive amount of kinetic energy the latter packs.

-What we have listed below is just a sampling of each ammo type and there are considerably more loads available for each cartridge, however, this should give you a good idea of what each round is capable of.
+Below is just a sampling of various representative bullet weights.
+There are considerably more loads available for each cartridge, but this should give you a good idea of what each round is capable of.

 10mm Ballistics: Chart of Average 10mm Ballistics